stryker-mutator/infosupport-opensource/2024-q2/slides/20-stryker-net/03-new-features.md

 # New Features

-- Update dotnet target framework from 6 to 8 (#2851) [BREAKING]
+- Support for shared source files (#2875)
-- M1 MacOs integration test
+- Build source analyzers and generators with project build options (#2891)
-- Add support for real-time reporting in DashboardReporter (#2563)
+- Support generic methods calls in Ignore Method filter (#2918)
-- Add stryker init command (#2727)
+- Parallel mutating in multi-project mode (#2839)